Skylake-dev/Notes/Machine Learning/Machine Learning.md

 PCA is very useful to reduce complexity and filter noise out of the dataset but there are some caveats:
 - fails when data consist of multiple clusters (in general, when the distribution is far from gaussian)
 - direction of greatest variance may not be the most informative for the specific problem
-- PCA can only build new features that are a linear combination of the old one
+- PCA can only build new features that are a linear combination of the old ones

 #### Bagging
 Often used with decision trees ([random forest](https://en.wikipedia.org/wiki/Random_forest)), reduce the variance without significantly increasing bias.
 The general idea is to learn multiple models and combine them toghether (same for boosting, see later).